mootable/hashmap/Readme.md

 ### Choose your map wisely.
 - When choosing a collection it is worth understanding the problem you are trying to solve.
 - [Native JS Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) for small numbers of entries, will be significantly faster.
 - However once the map reaches 1'000 or more the Mootable Hashmap really shows its strengths.
-It utilizes more memory, to do this. [see Benchmarks](Benchmarks.md)
+It utilizes more memory, to do this.
 - The [Native JS Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is likely to have improved speed characteristics if repeating operations in a loop, via things such as JIT compilation.
 It is worth benchmarking to see if Map works better for you in those situations.

 ## Installation